 Matthew Hughes is a 24-year-old sound recordist from South Wales who is currently making the leap from A to B.

-I studied Sound Technology in University for 3 years, this focused mainly on studio-based recordings for bands.
+I studied Sound Technology in University for three years; this focused mainly on studio-based recordings for bands.
 But during my third year, there was more of an emphasis on sound for Film and TV, covering location recording and editing.
-From there I mostly learnt on the job, working on lots of unpaid short films with minimal kit to get experience and to learn what a sound recordist actually does.
+From there I mostly learned on the job, working on lots of unpaid short films with a minimal kit to get experience and to learn what a sound recordist actually does.
 This then took me on to a few trainee roles which gave me better guidance from a professional as opposed to me making mistakes on my own.

 Q. How beneficial was your time at university?
 Have you been able to put your knowledge from university to use on set?